 7. Free shipping on return items

-If you make it easy for customers to return their purchases, you can increase the likelihood that they’ll purchase in the first place.
+If you make it easy for customers to return their purchases, you can increase the likelihood that they’ll actually buy from you.

-The possibilities are many, so create your unique policy by combining or modifying some of these.
+The possibilities are endless, so create your unique policy by combining or modifying some of these.

-If you’re looking for a reliable shipping partner to fulfill your promise of free delivery, consider Ninja Van, Southeast Asia’s most trusted logistics and delivery service provider.
+If you’re looking for a reliable courier partner to fulfill your promise of free delivery, ship with Ninja Van, Southeast Asia’s most trusted logistics and delivery service provider.

 Happy (FREE) shipping! 😉